-In applications in which an external pFET is not used, connect a minimum of $1\mu$ F capacitor from IN to GND to limit the input voltage drop during momentary output short-circuit conditions.
+In application in which an external pFET is not used, connect a minimum of $1\mu$ F capacitor from IN to GND to limit the input voltage drop during momentary output short-circuit conditions.
 Larger capacitor values further reduce the voltage droop at the input caused by load transients.
-In applications in which an external pFET is used, a 4.7 $\mu$ F capacitor is placed at the drain of the pFET, and the capacitor at IN is reduced to 10nF (100nF max).
+In applications in which an external pFET is used a $4.7\mu$ F capacitor is placed at the drain of the pFET, and capacitor at IN is reduced to 10nF (100nF, max).